HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/troubleshooting/configure_access_helm_logs.md

 ## Accessing logs for other applications

-Applications other than Core and Remote Search do not have logging sidecar containers and only provide a single log per pod, which can typically be obtained using the command: `kubectl logs -n <namespace> <pod-name>` \(omitting a container name\), for example:
+Other applications where logging sidecar container is not deployed, only provide a single log per pod, which can typically be obtained using the command: `kubectl logs -n <namespace> <pod-name>` \(omitting a container name\), for example:

 ```
 kubectl logs -n dxns